Artist Development: From An Agent's Perspective

 The workshop moved through a set of honest questions.
 What actually makes a project unique, not in theory but right now.
 Who the audience really is and where they exist.
 The difference between talent, which is what already works, and potential, which depends on the right conditions.
 And how social media fits into all of it, not as a burden but as a record of the work.

-This is the kind of session that reminds you why education in this industry matters.
 Most artists navigate these questions alone.
 Having someone with real experience sit in the room and think through it together makes a difference.

 Thank you to Catalyst Berlin for the invitation and to everyone who took part.